 His ancestors include tailors, harbour men, stone masons, publicans, farm labourers and soldiers.

-For example: my 2xGreat Grandfather Jacob Greenland who accidentally drowned in Dover Harbour in 1883, my Great Grandfather William Nicholls who was born in 1870 and spent his early years in India with his family where his father was a gunner in the Royal Artillery, and my Grandfather’s cousin, James Willis, who married a Belgian girl and ran a pub in Dover before dying from a liver condition in 1916 aged just 42.
+For example: my 2xGreat Grandfather Jacob Greenland who accidentally drowned in Dover Harbour in 1883, my Great Grandfather William Nicholls who was born in 1870 and spent his early years in India with his family where his father was a gunner in the Royal Artillery, and my Granddad’s cousin, James Willis, who married a Belgian girl and ran a pub in Dover before dying from a liver condition in 1916 aged just 42.

 Her ancestors include publicans, domestic servants, soldiers, coffee shop owners and dockyard workers

 They include my Great Grandfather Thomas Hopper who died in 1916 from alcohol-related problems aged just 43; his wife, Emily, outlived him by forty-one years, struggling to raise their family of 8 children; then there’s my Great Grandparents George Gurnsey & Amy Huggins, both born in 1884.
 Married in 1909 they lived well into old age, and were devoted to each other until the end; and their son, Frederick Gurnsey, who tells in his own words how he managed to flee the Japanese attack on Singapore in February 1942.

 The ‘Histories’ page provides in-depth accounts of the lives of some of those in the tree.